browserengineering/book/book/forms.md

     return self.w - 2
 ```

-We also need to propagate this child\'s display list to its parent:
+We also need to propagate this child's display list to its parent:

 ``` {.python}
 def display_list(self):